 Take, for example, Uber’s data science workbench (DSW).
 Uber’s data development team worked extensively on developing an all-in-one toolbox that is today accessed by data scientists, engineers, and operations teams across the organization.
 More than 4000 active users leverage DSW for complex applications, such as pricing, safety, fraud detection, and customer support, among other foundational elements of the trip experience.
 It centralized everything required to perform data preparation, ad-hoc analyses, model prototyping, workflow scheduling, dashboarding, and collaboration in a single-pane, web-based graphical user interface.

-Directorial Roles in Data Scientist Careers (Experience: 8 – 12 years)
+Directorial Roles in Data Science (Experience: 8 – 12 years)

 Machine Learning (ML) Engineers